falconsmilie/backendcodechallenge/Q&A.md

     ->get();
 ```

-Because the **Repository is encapsulated**, and there is a well-defined **separation of concerns**, we’re simply swapping DB
+Because the **Repositories are encapsulated**, and there is a well-defined **separation of concerns**, we’re simply
-logic for HTTP logic.
+swapping database logic for HTTP logic.

 ---